ekeren/bed-interview/README.md

   - You need some DB on your side, we use mongodb
   - We want to be able the structure of your application and decisions you take.
   - You should forget about security in this question
-  - For any question please contact eyal, if you got this question you should know how
+  - For any question please contact eyal, if you got this question you should know how to do it